lucacataldo/simpleGuard/README.md

         var express = require("express");
         var app = express();

+        // what you need
-        var simpleGuard = require("simpleGuard.js") // if simpleGuard.js is located in the root
-        simpleGuard(app, "password", "super secret string", 20)
+        var simpleGuard = require("./simpleGuard.js") // if simpleGuard.js is located in the project root dir simpleGuard(app, "password", "super secret string", 20)

         //The rest of your routes
         app.get("/", (req, res)=>{
+            res.send("you're good!")
         })

+        app.listen(80)

 That's it!
 You will be prompted to provide a password to visit any route on your app until you provide the correct one.
 Then, a session cookie will be created which will authorize you until it expires or you log out.